paulamlago/song-data-analysis/README.md

 ```R
 is.word  <- function(x) x %in% GradyAugmented
 ```
-Next, making use of the aforementioned function, the "get_existing_words" [Main words and sentiments](#web-mining-main-words-and-sentiments)function is developed, which name indicates its functionallity.
+Next, making use of the aforementioned function, the "get_existing_words" [Main Words And Sentiments](#web-mining-main-words-and-sentiments) function is developed, which name indicates its functionallity.

 The second dataframe is built directly from the first one, matching the frequency of each artist based on the amount of songs in the datasets, with its name.